-In His message to the Ephesian Church, our Lord commended them for their works, labour and patience, and for their judgment of that which was evil.
+In His message to the Ephesian Church, our Lord commended them for their works, labor and patience, and for their judgment of that which was evil.
 But He called them to repentance because they had left their first love (Rev. 2:2-7).
-How alerting this should be to those of us who live on the eve of our Lord’s return – lest we, too, carry on well with our works,but in our hearts are lacking our first love!
+How alerting this should be to those of us who live on the eve of our Lord’s Return – lest we, too, carry on well with our works, but in our hearts are lacking our first love!

 By E. A. Johnson

 You are on dangerous ground if you have lost your “first love.”
 Have you lost that zeal for God and lost souls?
 Have you grown weary of praying so much?
 Have the things of the world become more interesting to you than the things of God?

 You are still a Christian and love the Lord after a certain fashion.
 You are still more or less active in some department of the church.
 Naturally you cannot lose out with God suddenly, after wonderful blessings and anointings have been in your life.
 Satan is smart; he does not work suddenly by tempting a Christian with terribly gross sins.
 He works on a spiritual Christian very gently to deceive; to cause indifference and lukewarmness to come into the heart.
 Then, from that point on, he increases his pressure gradually; and without being aware, there are little secret sins entering the heart that only God sees.

 You still read and study the Word of God as a matter of duty, but it is not as precious and real as it used to be.
 The time you spend in prayer is shortening, little by little.
 The praises and the joy are not flowing from your innermost being as much as they used to.
 How you rejoiced in the Lord, and loved to speak of the Lord more than all earthly things!
 The Lord came first in your life and all other things were secondary.
 The things of this earth and of the natural had no appeal to you.
 It seemed you walked with God and had sweet fellowship with Him.